cisagov/ScubaGear/baselines/teams.md

 - N/A

 ### Implementation
-All of the settings in this section are configured in the [**Microsoft Teams admin
+All the settings in this section are configured in the [**Microsoft Teams admin
     center**](https://admin.teams.microsoft.com).
 #### MS.TEAMS.1.1v1, instructions:
 To ensure external participants do not have the ability to request